Univa/acts/README.md

 - Switches to the word bank scene, which is used to set words for the "Custom" word bank.

+`help`

+- Shows this README file in the browser.

 ## Installation

 If you would like to run a local version of acts, clone this repository.
 Then in the terminal, run